When I first moved to Toronto years ago, I used to work as a security guard at different downtown venues.

 Gwen Stefani smiled at me once, and it’s amazing how pumped people get for Nickelback.
 Saw Adele before she was Adele, the former head coach of the Raptors gave me a locker room coke, and I once escorted ACDC to their van without realizing it.

 When Elton John was here, that was me, in the centre of the arena, sitting on a speaker guarding the sound mixer.
-David Furnish sat beside me for a bit, he has a nice air about him.
+David Furnish sat beside me for a bit, smelled nice.
 Britney Spears was the only shift I ever requested.

 Three days at the Royal Agricultural Fair feels like forever, this job really slowed down time.